serhii-nakon/u-boot-opi3/README.md

+Environment to build U-Boot for Orange Pi 3 with SCP, ATF

 Build on own machine:
 1. Please configure LXC on you distributive to be able run it in unpriveleged mode.
 2. Run lxcup.sh script